microsoft/TypeScript-Handbook/pages/quick-start/asp-net5.md

 ```

 Visual Studio should start installing gulp and del as soon as you save the file.
-If not, right-click package.json and then "Restore Packages".
+If not, right-click package.json and then **Restore Packages**.

 ### Set up gulp

-Finally, add a new JavaScript file named gulpfile.js.
+Finally, add a new JavaScript file named `gulpfile.js`.
 Put the following code inside:

 ```js